solidsystems/wp-qr-trackr/docs/maintenance/TROUBLESHOOTING.md

 ## Environment & Dependency Issues
 - Use `yarn setup:ci` to reinstall all dependencies and Husky hooks.
-- Ensure `.env` and `.env.example` are up to date and match your environment.
+- Ensure `config/.env` and `config/.env.example` are up to date and match your environment.

 ## CI/CD Workflow Issues